mauriciocarbajal/lithium-cli/README.md

 ## Overview
-This educational project is aimed at musicians who want to learn music theory, specifically diatonic chords, secondary dominants and modal interchange.
-The project consists of a virtual MIDI controller that can be accessed and played from the terminal.
+This educational project offers a virtual MIDI controller designed for musicians interested in learning music theory concepts, specifically diatonic chords, secondary dominants, and modal interchange.
+The project runs directly from the terminal, providing an accessible and interactive learning experience.

 Demo: https://mauriciocarbajal.github.io/lithium-cli